MA, BD(Hons), MTheol, DipEd, PhD, CertGovInst

 His current research interests include theology as biography and teaches a course on ‘Lives of faith’.
 He is researching a biography of Mervyn Himbury, the founding Principal of Whitley College.
 He has supervised a number of doctoral projects relating theology and the arts.

-Frank is the Chair of the International Commission on Doctrine and Christian Unity, within the Baptist World Alliance.
-In this role he leads an international study project collecting life stories of ‘Baptist saints’.
+Frank is a member of the International Commission on Doctrine and Christian Unity, within the Baptist World Alliance, where he led an international study project collecting life stories of ‘Baptist saints’.
 He is also Co-Chair of a dialogue between the Baptist World Alliance and the Roman Catholic Church on ‘The Dynamic of the Gospel’.
 Frank is a Board member of the Gospel Hall Trust, which operates a small housing facility for at-risk youth in the Melbourne CBD.
 He provides professional supervision for a number of pastors and developing leaders.
 Frank also writes a blog at tobefrank: Thinking honestly about life and faith